-Once students have registered for a class, they may obtain their books or preorder them at www.whywaitforbooks.com.
+Once students have registered for a class, they may go to www.whywaitforbooks.com to order their books.

 Books are available for in-store pick-up or delivery to the student's home.
 Web orders are the best way to get used copies.
 Information and staff assistance are available in the bookstore.